jethrocarr/detectatron/README.md

 # Features

-Detectatron is in development, planned functionality is:
+Detectatron is *still in development and is terrible code that needs a refactor and much more unit testing*.

+That being said, it does have the following features:

-* Simple HTTP interface.
+* A simple HTTP interface.
 * Ability to scan still images.
 * Ability to scan video, via means of extracting frames from video files.
 * Provide summary metrics - Human in video true/false?
 Useful for alarm systems or "events of note" type systems.
 * Provide detailed metrics - Useful for systems capable of using probability metrics from the backend AI.
+* Accept a video, perform processing and return JSON with HTTP status codes indicating nature of detected event.
+* Store video events in S3 for retention.

-The backend AI currently consists of Amazon Rekognition, however due to the high cost of per-image processing, it is likely to take the form of a pipeline that involves some simple local in-app checks/validations to reduce the need to query the more expensive AI (As of Jan 2017, $0.40 - $1 USD depending on volume).
+Currently the backend AI currently consists purely of Amazon Rekognition, however due to the high cost of per-image processing, it would be nice to extend to use JavaCV (OpenCV) to do some sort of a pipeline that involves some simple local in-app checks/validations to reduce the need to query the more expensive AWS service (As of Jan 2017,
+$0.40 - $1 USD depending on volume).

 # Requirements & Execution